 "I would not have guessed a year ago that this would become such a commonplace way of communicating," Peduto said via Zoom from the City-County building in Downtown Pittsburgh.
 "The events of the past four months have reinforced just how essential this technology is."

-"For the generation that grew up with this, they think the technology is natural," said Peduto.
+"For the generation that grew up with this, they think the technology is natural," Peduto said.
 "But imagine fifty years ago.
 Ten years ago I was still tripping over that phone cord in my mom’s kitchen."

 Peduto said now he’s video conferencing on a daily basis.
 He meets frequently with his own staff a few miles away, and with colleagues globally.
 "Being able to do so seamlessly during a time of a pandemic has made the ability to deliver critical services for the city able to continue."